-CO, capture technology is not new or particularly unique - it has long been used by industry to remove CO2 from gas streams where it is not wanted, or to separate CO, as a product gas.1 What is novel about it in terms of the climate change debate is the research effort to integrate and optimize existing and emerging technologies for the purpose of reducing human-made atmospheric CO2 emissions.
-CCS is a combination of technologies for not only capturing, but also transporting and storing CO2 emissions from fossil fuels.
+$CO_2$ capture technology is not new or particularly unique - it has long been used by industry to remove $CO_2$ from gas streams where it is not wanted, or to separate $CO_2$ as a product gas.
+What is novel about it in terms of the climate change debate is the research effort to integrate and optimize existing and emerging technologies for the purpose of reducing human-made atmospheric $CO_2$ emissions.
+CCS is a combination of technologies for not only capturing, but also transporting and storing $CO_2$ emissions from fossil fuels.

-The carbon capture process has been used for several decades in the petroleum, chemical, and power industries for a variety of reasons relevant to those industrial processes.2 Capturing all, or even just threefourths, of the CO2 in a typical power plant with current technology would require equipment many orders of magnitude larger - a very expensive and highly energyintensive option.
+The carbon capture process has been used for several decades in the petroleum, chemical, and power industries for a variety of reasons relevant to those industrial processes.
+Capturing all, or even just three-fourths, of the $\rm CO_2$ in a typical power plant with current technology would require equipment many orders of magnitude larger - a very expensive and highly energy-intensive option.

-Worldwide, there are today several operational largescale projects, along with numerous smaller facilities, demonstrating specific elements of the carbon capture process.
-According to the Global CCS Institute, at the end of

-"New or improved technologies for CO, capture, combined with advanced power systems and industrial process designs, can significantly reduce the cost of CO, capture in the future."
+Worldwide, there are today several operational largescale projects, along with numerous smaller facilities, "New or improved technologies for CO2 capture, combined with advanced power systems and industrial process designs, can significantly reduce the cost of CO2 capture in the future."